 The significance in abundance changes of gene functions (i.e. KEGG KO identifiers), functional pathways (i.e. KEGG BRITE identifiers), and average pI of gene pools were estimated with a two-sided Student’s two-sample t-test.
-The relative similarity between groups of replicates (ordered by harvest dates) in terms of total pathway abundances (Fig. 1C) and co-assembly contig abundances (Fig. 2C) were computed by comparing Pearson correlations between samples.
+The relative similarity between groups of replicates (ordered by harvest dates) in terms of total pathway abundances and co-assembly contig abundances were computed by comparing Pearson correlations between samples.
 A Pearson correlation coefficient distance matrix was computed from all replicates, and a two-sided Student’s two-sample t-test was performed to evaluate the significance of the difference between the correlation distances.
 Differentially abundant KEGG (level 2) pathways were selected with a one-way ANOVA test (p<0.01, FDR<1%), and hierarchically clustered with Seaborn v0.8 (31) (method=’average’, metric=’euclidean’).
 The significance of the differences in distributions of RIs between pairs of time points, as well as differences in pI distributions of gene pool proteins were calculated with the Kolmogorov-Smirnov 2-sample test.
-Significance of MAG abundance, contig abundance, and pathway abundance clustering was determined with SigClust (nsim=1000, icovest=3) (41).
-For time considerations, the contig clustering test was limited to contigs over 5kbp in length, which were then subsampled randomly to 5000 contigs prior to the test.
+Significance of MAG abundance, contig abundance, and pathway abundance clustering was determined with SigClust (nsim=1000, icovest=3) (40).
+Due to time considerations, the contig clustering test was limited to contigs over 5kbp in length, which were then subsampled randomly to 5000 contigs prior to the test.

 RESULTS

-Longitudinal sampling strategy and sequencing approach

-To investigate the temporal dynamics of halite microbiomes, samples of halite nodules from two sites at Salar Grande were harvested at regular intervals from 2014 to 2017, capturing the rare rain events that occurred in 2015 throughout the desert (15).
-A nearby weather station (Diego Aracena airport, ID85418), located 40km North of the sampling site, recorded rainfalls in August 2015 (4.1mm).
-The previous notable precipitation in the area occurred in 2002 (4.1mm) (25, 42).

-The main sampling site was revisited four times during the study – twice before the rain (Sep 2014, Jun 2015), and twice after the rain – 6 months (Feb 2016) and 18 months (Feb 2017) after (Table S1).
-For each time-point, 5 biological replicates were sequenced with whole-metagenomic (WMG) sequencing to investigate the functional potential and taxonomic structure of the communities over time, yielding a total of 70,689,467 paired-end reads (150bp paired-end, insert size 277±217bp).
-Additionally, 9-12 biological replicates were collected for ribosomal amplicons (16S rDNA) sequencing and were used for taxonomic profiling of the microbiomes; this yielded 535,233 paired-end reads (250bp paired-end, insert size 419±7bp).
-A nearby site was also sampled after the rain at a higher temporal resolution (Feb 2016, July 2016, Oct 2016, and Feb 2017), with 5-13 replicates per time point.
-The 16S rDNA amplicons from samples at this site were also sequenced, yielding 357,325 paired end 250bp reads (insert size 419±4bp).

-High-order taxonomic structure and functional potential were temporarily perturbed after the rain
+High-order taxonomic composition and functional potential were temporarily perturbed after the rain